openbermuda/karmapi/docs/nodice/static.rst

 The *Minkowski* metric is important here (cf Zeeman Causality implies Lorentz group).

-In [1] shows how in de Sitter space light arriving from a distant emitter to an observer always follows the same pattern, due to symmetries within de Sitter space.
+[1] shows how in de Sitter space light arriving from a distant emitter to an observer always follows the same pattern, due to symmetries within de Sitter space.

 Static Universe